WafryAhamed/TeamBug/README.md

 ## Movie & TV Show Explorer

-**Movie & TV Show Explorer** is a frontend web application designed to give users a dynamic and seamless experience while exploring popular movies and TV shows.
+**Flixify r** is a frontend web application designed to give users a dynamic and seamless experience while exploring popular movies and TV shows.
 Built with **React.js** and powered by **Vite**, this project leverages the **Movie Database API** to provide real-time data on the latest and trending content.
 With features such as dynamic category switching, a responsive UI, and smooth navigation, this app is built to deliver a rich user experience.

 ## Features ✨
 - 🔥 Browse popular **Movies & TV Shows** in an interactive interface